Self-management - Breast cancer in women

 Recovery

-Some other treatments, particularly radiotherapy and chemotherapy, can make you very tired.
+Radiotherapy and chemotherapy can make you very tired.

 If you've had early breast cancer, your healthcare team will agree a care plan with you after your treatment has finished.

-This plan contains the details of your follow-up.
-You'll be informed of the plan, which will also be sent to your GP.
+This plan gives details of your follow-up care.
+It will also be sent to your GP.

-During the check-up, your doctor will examine you and you will be offered a mammogram every year for the first 5 years after your treatment.
+During the check-up, someone from your healthcare team will examine you.
+You will be offered a mammogram every year for the first 5 years after your treatment.
+This may happen at a separate appointment.

-• pain and stiffness may occur in your arms and shoulders after surgery.
-The skin in these areas may be tight
+• tight skin, pain and stiffness in your arms and shoulders after surgery

-Talk to your healthcare team if you experience these or any other long-term effects of treatment.
+Talk to your healthcare team if you have these or any other health problems after treatment.

 Your body and breasts after treatment